blazerroad/workwolf/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project it simple base library for using REDUX with REACT and REPOSITORY pattern For accessing the NPM library of react-redux-repository please visit :

-## Available Scripts
+## Diagram

 In the project directory, you can run: